Students should take 4 credits worth of elective course work.

 CB 309qc The Basics of Translation: This year, our biotech/drug development course will focus on how a novel therapeutic modality has grown from a scientific curiosity to a promising and indeed proven therapeutic approach.
 Antisense nucleotides (ASOs) define along with small molecule drugs and biologicals (antibodies) a new therapeutic modality.
 The efficacy of this modality, the cell biology and chemistry of ASOs as new drug, will be discussed in the context of an ASO that has been shown to be efficacious in addressing two devastating diseases: Spinal Muscular Dystrophy (SMA) and Amyotrophic Lateral Sclerosis (ALS).
 We will also address the critical issue of clinical trials, including their design, the criteria of success and, using as a paradigm an antibody that in spite of early promise has yet to fulfill the criteria necessary to address Alzheimer’s , a disease that unlike SMA where patient numbers are relatively small, it affects hundreds of thousands if not millions of patients worldwide.

-BCMP 236 Modern Drug Discovery: From Principles to Patients: This course will familiarize students with central concepts in drug action and therapeutics: specifically we will cover concepts surrounding Pharmacokinetics (PK) and the intersection of PK and medicinal chemistry in both lectures and cases based discussions.
+BCMP 236 Modern Drug Discovery: From Principles to Patients: This course will familiarize students with central concepts in drug action and therapeutics: specifically we will cover concepts surrounding Pharmacokinetics (PK) and the intersection of PK and medicinal chemistry in both lectures and case based discussions.
 These concepts are central to modern drug development and evaluation.
 In the course we will cover drug-target interactions, Pharmacokinetics and Pharmacodynamics.
 This course will have a focus on modern approaches to therapeutic development for small molecules, protein based therapeutics, nucleic acid based drugs and antibacterial compounds as well new frontiers in therapeutic discovery.

 SCRB 197: Frontiers in Therapeutic: How realistic are promises to “eliminate” diseases and to “personalize” medicine?
 This course looks at biological principles underlying therapeutics, ranging from those described first in Egyptian papyri to those under development today (using chemicals, proteins, cells, and genetic manipulations) and based on traditional philosophies and on science.